helgatheviking/Nav-Menu-Roles/readme.txt

 = Workaround #2 =

 As a workaround, you can switch to a default theme (or disable the conflicting plugin), edit the Nav Menu Roles, for each menu item, then revert to your original theme/ reenable the conflicting plugin.
 The front-end functionality of Nav Menu Roles will still work.
-This isn't really ideal, but there's nothing I can do about the WordPress admin's

-I am modifying the Walker in my plugin to only add the following action hook right after the description input:

-This is not a failure of Nav Menu Roles and there isn't anything I can do about it.
-Until these hooks are added the menu modification plugins are unfortunately going to conflict with one another.

- limitations.

 = I'm using XYZ Membership plugin and I don't see its "levels"? =